ArpanMoharana/AmbedkarGPT-Intern-Task/README.md

   <img src="https://img.shields.io/badge/License-MIT-brightgreen" />
 </p>

+This repository contains an end-to-end implementation of a **Semantic RAG-based Question Answering system**.

-This repository contains my submission for the **AI Intern Assignment** It includes two components:
+It includes two main components:

-- **Assignment 1:** A functional RAG-based Q&A system (local, no APIs)
+- **RAG Q&A Engine:** A fully local Retrieval-Augmented Generation pipeline for answering questions over documents (no APIs, offline).
-- **Assignment 2:** A minimal evaluation framework with retrieval metrics
+- **Evaluation Module:** A lightweight evaluation framework to measure retrieval performance using standard metrics such as Hit@K and MRR.

 The entire project runs **locally**, uses **open-source tools**, and requires **no API keys**.

 ---

-## 🚀 Assignment 1 — RAG Q&A Prototype
+## RAG Q&A Prototype

 ### ✔ Features
 - Loads `speech.txt` (Ambedkar excerpt)